zfns/minesweeper/README.md

 ## Introduction

-A html5 game based on PhaserJs
+A html5 version of minesweeper game based on PhaserJs

 ## Development Setup